Sunscreens

 Many scientists argue that the sun-avoiding health messages we constantly hear actually increase some forms of skin cancer.
 (9)

-Our skin needs exposure to the sun, preferably daily.
-Of course, everything in moderation.
-Half an hour of sunshine at the time of day and season that will pleasantly warm your skin without the slightest burning or red skin.
-Red, burning, painful or itching skin is your body telling you that it has been overdone and dangerous.
-There is no question that excess sunshine damages and ages your skin.
-But too little sunshine also has many harmful effects.
+Our skin needs regular exposure to the sun.
+Do not get more sunshine than will pleasantly warm your skin without the slightest burning or pink skin.
+Red, burning, painful or itching skin is your body telling you that it has had too much sun.
+Excess sunshine damages and ages your skin, especially when you have not built up resilience to the sun.

-Ultraviolet-B radiation is the short wavelength light that that causes sunburn and does not penetrate the skin deeply.
+Ultraviolet-B radiation is the mid-wavelength light that that causes sunburn and does not penetrate the skin deeply.
 It is also the light that helps your skin make vitamin D. Having sufficient vitamin D (2,000 international units per day for an adult is sufficient for good health, but 5,000 IU per day is optimal) ensures that your immune system is effective.
 It will also give you strong bones and teeth, and a high level of energy and athletic performance.

 There are three main kinds of skin cancer: basal cell, squamous cell, and malignant melanoma.
 Basal cell and squamous cell cancers are common, usually less serious, and not counted in cancer statistics.
 Most sunscreens block the UV-B rays and help prevent sunburn and these minor cancers.
 They also block out your ability to make vitamin D, of which we are so chronically short.